colorlessenergy/colorlessenergy.github.io/_posts/2017-12-21-nasus-website.md

 # what the website is about

-this website a showcase of my skill with making a website with vanilla css.
+this website is a showcase of my skill with making a website with vanilla css.
 This website is about a league of legends character nasus.
 Nasus is my favorite champion to play.

 # technologies